awsdocs/amazon-personalize-developer-guide/doc_source/recommendations.md

 1. Optionally choose a filter\.
 For more information, see [Filtering recommendations and user segments](filter.md)\.

-1. If your campaign uses contextual metadata \(for requirements see [Increasing recommendation relevance with contextual metadata](getting-real-time-recommendations.md#contextual-metadata)\) optionally provide context data\.
+1. If your campaign uses contextual metadata \(for requirements see [Increasing recommendation relevance with contextual metadata](contextual-metadata.md)\) optionally provide context data\.

    For each context, for the **Key**, enter the metadata field, and for the **Value**, enter the context data\.

+1. If you want to promote a subset of items, optionally complete the **Promotion** fields\.
+For more information see [Promoting items in recommendations \(Custom dataset group\)](promoting-items.md)\.

 1. Choose **Get recommendations**\.
 A table containing the user’s top 25 recommended items displays\.

 ## Getting recommendations \(AWS CLI\)<a name="get-recommendations-cli-example"></a>

 Use the following code to get recommendations\.
-Change the value of `userId` to a user ID that is in the data that you used to train the solution\.
+Specify the ID of the user you want to get recommendations for, and the Amazon Resource Name \(ARN\) of your campaign\.
 A list of the top 10 recommended items for the user displays\.
 To change the number of recommended items, change the value for `numResults`\.
 The default is 25 items\.
 The maximum is 500 items\.
 If you used a RELATED\_ITEMS recipe to train the solution version backing the campaign, replace the `user-id` parameter with `item-id` and specify the item ID\.

  If you recorded events for a user before they logged in \(an anonymous user\), you can get recommendations for this user by providing the `sessionId` from those events instead of a `userId`\.
 For more information about recording events for anonymous users, see [Recording events with the PutEvents operation](recording-events.md#event-record-api)\.